Peter of Barcelona

-Peter of Barcelona (died in 1164) was a prelate of the Catholic Church in the Kingdom of Jerusalem.
-He was prior of the Holy Sepulchre from 1144 to 1151 and then archbishop of Tyre until his death.
+Peter of Barcelona was a 12th-century prelate of the Catholic Church in the Kingdom of Jerusalem.
+He was prior of the Holy Sepulchre from 1144 to 1151 and then archbishop of Tyre until 1164.

 Early career

 Peter was born into nobility in Barcelona.
 He trained as an ecclesiastical administrator.
 In 1120 he became a canon of the Holy Sepulchre, and was appointed subprior by the prior, William of Malines.
 William was elected Latin patriarch of Jerusalem in 1130, and was succeeded as prior by another Peter.
 Peter the Prior and Peter of Barcelona worked closely together until 1144, when the prior died and was succeeded by Peter of Barcelona.

 In 1146 the archbishopric of Tyre became vacant when its archbishop, Fulcher of Angoulême, was made elected patriarch in succession to William of Malines, who had died in September 1145.
 Queen Melisende insisted that her chancellor, Ralph the Englishman, be installed as the new archbishop, but Fulcher's preferred candidate was Peter.
 Fulcher and the cathedral chapter appealed to the Holy See.
 In the meantime Peter continued his namesake predecessor's mission of establishing and enforcing the rights of the Holy Sepulchre, obtaining from Pope Eugene III two bulls confirming the canons' property and fiscal and judicial privileges.